Decoding UnitedHealth Group's Options Activity: What's the Big Picture? - UnitedHealth Group (NYSE:UNH)

 UnitedHealth Group is one of the largest private health insurers and provides medical benefits to about 51 million members globally, including 1 million outside the US as of December 2024.
 As a leader in employer-sponsored, self-directed, and government-backed insurance plans, UnitedHealth has obtained massive scale in medical insurance.
 Along with its insurance assets, UnitedHealth's Optum franchises help create a healthcare services colossus that spans everything from pharmaceutical benefits to providing outpatient care and analytics to both affiliated and third-party customers.

-Benzinga Edge's Unusual Options board spots potential market movers before they happen.
-See what positions big money is taking on your favorite stocks.
-Click here for access. * An analyst from B of A Securities has revised its rating downward to Neutral, adjusting the price target to $350. * Consistent in their evaluation, an analyst from Piper Sandler keeps a Overweight rating on UnitedHealth Group with a target price of $353. * An analyst from Wells Fargo has decided to maintain their Overweight rating on UnitedHealth Group, which currently sits at a price target of $351. * An analyst from JP Morgan has decided to maintain their Overweight rating on UnitedHealth Group, which currently sits at a price target of $405. * An analyst from Barclays persists with their Overweight rating on UnitedHealth Group, maintaining a target price of $362.
+20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
+Copy his trades, which have had averaged a 27% profit every 20 days.
+Click here for access. * Maintaining their stance, an analyst from Keybanc continues to hold a Overweight rating for UnitedHealth Group, targeting a price of $450. * Maintaining their stance, an analyst from Wolfe Research continues to hold a Outperform rating for UnitedHealth Group, targeting a price of $390. * An analyst from JP Morgan has decided to maintain their Overweight rating on UnitedHealth Group, which currently sits at a price target of $405. * Maintaining their stance, an analyst from Deutsche Bank continues to hold a Buy rating for UnitedHealth Group, targeting a price of $362. * Reflecting concerns, an analyst from B of A Securities lowers its rating to Neutral with a new price target of $350.

 Trading options involves greater risks but also offers the potential for higher profits.
 Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
 Keep up with the latest options trades for UnitedHealth Group with Benzinga Pro for real-time alerts.